pzhaoir/COVID-HATE-TRACK/README.md

 # COVID-HATE-TRACK
 COVID HATE TRACK dataset was generated in a existing research.
+Please use the citation below, if you use the data collected from this research.
 ### Zhao, P., Chen, X., & Wang, X. (2021).
 Classifying COVID-19-related hate Twitter users using deep neural networks with sentiment-based features and geopolitical factors.
 International Journal of Society Systems Science, 13(2), 125-139.

 # Introduction